Research at the Energy Institute

 One of the hallmarks of a Western Washington University education is student involvement in research.
 Across the university, faculty from engineering and the physical and social sciences are doing energy-related research.
 As academic offerings grow within the Institute, students across campus will assist faculty in research, from proposals to completion.

-Energy research at Western ranges from sciences like physics and chemistry to fields like economics and environmental studies.
-For instance, in Western's Advanced Material Sciences and Engineering Center, David Patrick is leading a team of graduate and undergraduate researchers in studying high efficiency solar concentrators.
-At the same time and in response to the growing need for clean energy assessment tools, energy economics faculty Sharon Shewmake and Reid Dorsey-Palmateer are working with students to study the to study the impact of energy efficiency upgrades on residential housing prices.
+Energy research at WWU ranges from technical fields like engineering and chemistry to social science fields like economics and environmental planning.
+For instance, in Western's Advanced Material Sciences and Engineering Center, Dr. David Patrick is leading a team of graduate and undergraduate researchers to develop a high-efficiency, transparent solar photovoltaic window technology.
+In response to the growing need for clean energy assessment tools, energy economics faculty Sharon Shewmake and Reid Dorsey-Palmateer are working with students to study the to study the impact of energy efficiency upgrades on residential housing prices.